 - Neighboring RAEs;

 - Long-term services and supports providers, Single Entry Points, and Community Center Boards;

 - Local county departments of human services;

 - Local public health agencies (LPHA);

 - Healthy Communities;

 - Specialists;

-- Network Providers, including PCMPs and behavioral health providers;
+- Network providers, including PCMPs and BEHAVIORAL HEALTH providers;

 - Federally Qualified Health Centers;

 - Corrections system;

 - Community Mental Health Centers;

 - Substance use providers / Managed Services Organizations;

 - Area Agency on Aging;

 - Aging and disability resources for Colorado;

 - Non-emergent medical transportation; and

 - Hospitals.

 An example of this highly collaborative and multi-disciplinary approach is demonstrated in CCHA's work to ensure a high quality of care is accessible to children and families involved with child welfare.
 CCHA employs a pediatric care coordination team that coordinates with the family, providers, and community agencies on care planning.
 Care planning meetings help define roles and responsibilities, ensuring services are not duplicative and focus on the family's goals and strengths.
-In addition to collaboration with network providers, CCHA works with the following community agencies that provide services to children, youth, and their families in Region 6:
+In addition, CCHA established a co-location agreement and referral processes with the El Paso County DHS child welfare team, and developed a partnership with the El Paso HCP team - collectively, children in need are supported through collaborative care.